Shutter Mechanisms

 Adams Yale (early model)

 The early models of the Yale had a two-blade pivoted return shutter fitted behind the lens.
-The blades are pivoted about two points each side of the lens.
+The blades are pivoted about two points on each side of the lens.
 The shutter is powered by a coiled spring which is also used to regulate the speed.

 The main spring is shown towards the bottom of the image, one end moves along an endless screw which is turned by a knob on the outside of the camera, in this way the shutter speed is varied.